 Register with Your Embassy and Foreign Affairs Department

 Most countries have a program in place for citizens to register when they are traveling abroad.
 Do it and keep the information updated.
 If your family is unsure where you are or if you are in need of assistance, your government needs to have as much information about you as possible to help find you.

 This is also important if there is a natural disaster or other emergencies in the country you are visiting.
 Embassies work to identify where their citizens are, and if they have been affected.
 If you don’t let them know where you are, they won’t know where to look for you.

 If you’re a US Citizen this is where you would register – STEP Enrollment.

 Sound Too Good To Be True?
 It Probably Is…

-I truly believe that most people in the world are good but I also know that they are not.
+I truly believe that most people in the world are good, but I also know that there are people who are not.
 This post isn’t meant to scare people out of visiting other countries (because bad things happen everywhere) but are some practical tips that should be kept in mind to stay safe when traveling.

 Looking for more help navigating a new cross-cultural relationship?